msholk/ml_final_project/README.md

 ### Model Evaluation:

-We evaluated the model's performance using a confusion matrix and calculated key metrics such as accuracy.
+I have evaluated the model's performance using a confusion matrix and calculated key metrics such as accuracy.
-The model also estimates the out-of-sample error using cross-validation.
+The model also estimates the **out-of-sample error** using cross-validation.

 ### Parallel Processing:

-We implemented parallel processing, which helps speed up model training for large datasets.
+I have implemented parallel processing, which helps speed up model training for large datasets.